particle-iot/docs/src/content/reference/device-os/firmware.md

 - Software timer callbacks: 1024 bytes

 The stack size cannot be changed as it's allocated by the Device OS before the user firmware is loaded.

+## Tachyon

+For programming the Tachyon, see the [Tachyon developer documentation](https://developer.particle.io/tachyon/).

+## Linux

+For programming using Particle for Linux, see the [Particle for Linux developer documentation](https://developer.particle.io/linux/).

 ## Device OS versions